paulczar/gcp-lb-tags/README.md

 # GCP-LB-TAGS maitains a Google Load Balancer Target Pool based on matching instance tags.

-Given an existing Load Balancer, will keep it's target pool updated to contain all instances that match a set of tags in your given region and zones.
+Given an existing Load Balancer, will keep it's target pool updated to contain all instances that match a set of labels in your given region and zones.

 ## Usage